Swiss minister backs the WHO and its mandate

 This content was published on

 US cuts to foreign aid will have implications reaching around the world.
-For the Swiss city of Geneva, home to thousands of NGOs, a lot is at stake.
+For Geneva, home to thousands of NGOs, a lot is at stake.

 “In a situation like this, it is not a question of giving in to fear.
-We must act together and not allow divisions to prevail,” said the minister, who reaffirmed “Switzerland’s interest in and support for the WHO, as well as for the ability of states to come together to formulate solutions”.
+We must act together and not allow divisions to prevail,” said Baume-Schneider, who reaffirmed “Switzerland’s interest in and support for the WHO, as well as for the ability of states to come together to find solutions”.

-For her, at a time of budgetary cutbacks, it’s all the more important to place the emphasis clearly on the organisation’s main mandate.
-Switzerland is in dialogue with other countries, donors and the WHO itself to preserve life-saving programmes – for example in the fight against communicable diseases such as HIV/AIDS, tuberculosis, malaria and polio.
+At a time of budgetary cutbacks, it’s more important than ever to clearly emphasise the organisation’s main mandate, the minister said, according to the press release.
+Switzerland is in contact with other countries, donors and the WHO itself in an effort to preserve life-saving programmes – for example in the fight against diseases such as HIV/AIDS, tuberculosis, malaria and polio.

-The WHO, of which Switzerland is a founding member, is supported by its 194 member states, Baume-Schneider’s ministry pointed out.
+The WHO, of which Switzerland is a founding member, is backed by its 194 member states, Baume-Schneider’s ministry pointed out.
 It has global expertise and provides a multilateral institutional framework for promoting health protection worldwide.

 ‘Proactive’ government

-When asked about the threats to international Geneva posed by the financial cuts in the US, Baume-Schneider was reassuring.
-The city’s international ecosystem “is not going to fall apart”, although it’s important to “stay alert” to the situation, she said.
+When asked about the threats to international Geneva posed by the US financial cuts, Baume-Schneider said the city’s international ecosystem “is not going to fall apart” – although it’s important to “stay alert” to the situation.

 “I’m not minimising the risks, which are very significant.
-But I am convinced that, together with the Federal Council and the canton of Geneva, we are going to respond appropriately to the situation,” she told Le Temps.
-Despite the criticism, “the government in Bern is doing what it has to do, it is talking to international bodies, it is being proactive”.
+But I am convinced that, together with the Federal Council and the canton of Geneva, we are going to respond appropriately,” she told Le Temps.
+Despite criticism, “the government in Bern is doing what it has to do, it is talking to international bodies, it is being proactive”, she added.

 Translated from French by DeepL/dos